pa4080/traffic-watch/README.md

 Traffic-watch is a bash script that helps you to deal with the daily traffic limit.
 It is helpful especially on headless machines because almost all similar applications are designed to work with GUI.

-The sctip is inspired by the question <a href="https://askubuntu.com/questions/963522/daily-download-limit">Daily Download Lmit?</a> of AskUbuntu.com
+The sctip is inspired by the question <a href="https://askubuntu.com/questions/963522/daily-download-limit">Daily Download Lmit?</a> of <a href="https://askubuntu.com/">AskUbuntu.com</a>.

 My suggestion is the following script that will get the data of incoming and outgoing traffic from `ifconfig interface-name` and will compare the sum with a predefined limit value.
 This action will be repeated every 5 seconds (for example).